Tigers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Carlos Correa and the Minnesota Twins take on Andy Ibanez and the Detroit Tigers on Friday at 8:10 PM ET.
+Jose De Leon and Joey Wentz will start for their respective teams when the Minnesota Twins and the Detroit Tigers play on Saturday at Target Field, at 2:10 PM ET.

-The Twins are listed as -225 moneyline favorites in this matchup with the Tigers (+180).
+The favored Twins have -250 moneyline odds to win against the underdog Tigers, who are listed at +195.
+A 7.5-run over/under is set in this contest.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.